Max-le/CV-online/_posts/2020-09-11-create-chrome-extension.md

 This article has two purposes :

 1. It is my personal notes, so that in 6 months, when I'll have forgotten most of this and I'll want to make my next extension, I won't have to re-discover the wheel, i.e go through official documentation, deciphe it, and extract actionable information.
-2. Help other people to understand the topic and produce their product faster.
+2. Help other people to understand the topic and produce their products faster.
 Even if it slightly helps or motivate 3 other persons, I'm happy ☺

-Finally, as an example, I'll show how I created a useful extension for planning trip on Google Maps (that can potentially help you save money !).
+Finally, as an example, I'll show how I created a useful extension for planning trips on Google Maps (that can potentially help you save money !).

 ## The theory (the boring part)
 Although I like the *bottom-up* approach in learning technical stuff such as programming, it is sometimes better to have a more thorough understanding of a concept.